bjesus/teleporter/README.md

 ## Install

 The extension currently can't be installed from Firefox Addons website or Chrome Web Store.
-You can [install it on Firefox with this link](https://github.com/bjesus/teleporter/releases/download/0.3/tab_teleporter-0.3-an+fx.xpi).
+You can [install it on Firefox with this link](https://github.com/bjesus/teleporter/releases/download/0.4/tab_teleporter-0.4.0-an+fx.xpi).

 ## How to use

 1. Open the Teleporter panel using the "play" button in your keyboard
-2. Filter through the list with the simple (fuzzy)search input box
+2. Filter through the list with simple fuzzy search input box (thanks [fuzzysort](https://github.com/farzher/fuzzysort))
 3. Once there's only one result left, Teleporter will open it automatically
 4. You can always type the tab number and Teleporter will open it even if more results are visible
+5. Prepend 0 a tab number to close it
+6. Prepend \* to your search to also show and filter through hidden tabs

 ## Configure activation button